avenqo/Tibber_demo/README.md

-# Tibber_demo
+# Tibber Demo - Power Consumption
-just a short demo how to fetch power data from tibber
+Just a short demo how to fetch power data from tibber